ktung500/Skin-Cancer-Image-Classification/README.md

 #### TO RUN THE JUPYTER NOTEBOOK ####
 Download all of the images from the kaggle dataset: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000 Save to a Folder in the same directory as the notebook called "Data", with the HAM10000_metadata.csv, HAM10000_images_part_1, and HAM10000_images_part_2

+#### UPDATES FROM REPORT ####
+Since the creation of report, we have implemented callback functions that stop the model before it overfits.
+Removing these callback funtions can result in the testing accuracy to fluctuate.
+There are two separate pdfs that show the Model with callback functions and without callback functions.
+This is for model evaluation and accuracy visualization purposes.